pokemon-kg/ontology/README.md

 # Pokémon Ontology
-This ontology aims to meticulously encapsulate the diverse and intricate universe of Pokémon, as portrayed in both the video game series and the anime television series.
+This ontology aims to encapsulate the diverse and intricate universe of Pokémon, as portrayed in both the video game series and the anime television series.
 Its goal is to delve into a detailed classification and characterization of Pokémon species, encompassing their unique abilities, evolutionary paths, and elemental types.

-The ontology also seeks to integrate the geographical expanse of the Pokémon world, mapping out the various regions, cities, and landmarks pivotal to the Pokémon narrative.
+The ontology also seeks to integrate the geographical expanse of the Pokémon world, mapping out the various regions, cities, and landmarks.
 It aims to profile key human characters, including Pokémon trainers, Gym Leaders, and members of various organizations, highlighting their relationships, roles, and development throughout the series.
 Additionally, it is intended to encompass the complex system of Pokémon battles, trainer interactions, and the socio-economic aspects of the Pokémon world, including Pokémon Centers, Poké Marts, and other institutions.

 Released ontology: [https://pokemonkg.org/ontology#](https://pokemonkg.org/ontology#) (very limited coverage)